house-of-abbey/scratch_vhdl/docs/crypto.md

 ![Encryption Enable](images/scratch_blocks/crypto_cipher_enable.png)

 For our key material generator, we'll take some cryptographic short cuts for reasons of accessibility.
-We'll use a pseudo random number generator for which we already have two implementations from the [linear feedback shift register](lfsr.md) (LFSR).
+We'll use a [pseudo random number generator](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) for which we already have two implementations from the [linear feedback shift register](lfsr.md) (LFSR).
 Here we've chosen the internal feedback implementation for no particular reason.
 Having only 4-bits of _entropy_ (less given we can only use 15 of the maximum 2<sup>4</sup> values) this is not cryptographically secure by any means, but as you've gathered by now, we only have 4 bits to play with!
 Having generated the pseudo random sequence of 4-bit values, we then take only the bottom bit of each value in the sequence for the key material, because we only need one bit to feed the XOR gate.

+An example of a (bad) key implementation here might be to reset the LFSR to a different starting value in each LFRS instance.
+Then the generated key material sequence would start in a different place for each choice of key.
+This is bad for two reasons:

+1. There are only 15 possible keys in this implementation.
+2. The sequence is just rotated, not completely shuffled, for each different key.

+There is no sensible means of specifying a key with only 4 buttons in our design, hance no means of changing the key has been included.

 ![Message Transmission Key Generation](images/scratch_blocks/crypto_src_key_gen.png)